top of page

 Immense whirlwinds frequently erupted and a comet has been seen with a great train of light in the east about three cubits long to the human eye, and the pagans laid waste the Walcheren and abducted many captive women as well as an immense amount of various goods.

 What preceded the Battle of Walcheren - After the successful Frisian expansion southward after the Migration Period until the Early Middle Ages, the Frisians had suffered multiple defeats against the Franks in the eighth century.
-Around 690, the Frisians had lost the estuary of the river Scheldt to the Franks already.
+Around 690, the Frisians had lost the estuary of the River Scheldt to the Franks already.
 The Frankish king, the Abbey of Saint Bavo in Ghent (Flanders), and the Abbey of Saint Willibrord in Echternach (Luxembourg) all got a piece of the pie and had possessions at the Walcheren.

 We can conclude that the eighth century was a very bloody mess in the northern regions, and must have given the Franks a certain image.
-Nevertheless, the Franks prevailed where the Romans had failed, and conquered the land north and east of the river Rhine.
+Nevertheless, the Franks prevailed where the Romans had failed, and conquered the land north and east of the River Rhine.
 The lands of the Saxons and the Frisians.

 The defeat on Walcheren wasn't a little detail for the Franks, and their large and proud kingdom.
 Louis the Pious postponed his travels to Italy immediately and went to his kaiserpfalz in Nijmegen.
 The Frisians, specifically skippers and their dukes, were blamed by livid Louis for the whole disaster.
-They are said to have been too slow to organize the defense of the island, and didn't make their ships available to the Franks.
+They are said to have been too slow to organize the defence of the island, and didn't make their ships available to the Franks.
 The Frisian count of Westergo, Gerulf the Elder, was accused of conspiracy with the Danes.
-Louis took away his fiefs in villae Cammingehunderi, i.e. the area between current places Franeker and Berlikum in province Friesland.
+Louis took away his fiefs in villae Cammingehunderi, i.e. the area between current places Franeker and Berlikum in the province of Friesland.
 Louis' accusations might have been correct.
 Why would the pagan Frisians be disloyal to their pagan Danish cousins with whom they were also entangled in maritime trade for so long?
 To help the Franks they had resisted and feared for so long?
 No, the Frisians of Walcheren were no integrated, faithful citizens of Francia yet, and sabotage could have been their strategy indeed.

-To Harald who with other Danish pirates for a number of years, to his [Lothar’s] advantage, had done so much damage to Frisia and other coastal countries of the Christian world in order to harm his father [Louis the Pious], he gave for this service the Walcheren and the neighboring places in fief (…) A deed which certainly deserves every abhorrence that people who had brought evil on to Christians were placed in charge of Christian countries and people and of Christ’s church.
+To Harald who with other Danish pirates for a number of years, to his [Lothar’s] advantage, had done so much damage to Frisia and other coastal countries of the Christian world in order to harm his father [Louis the Pious], he gave for this service the Walcheren and the neighbouring places in fief (…) A deed which certainly deserves every abhorrence that people who had brought evil on to Christians were placed in charge of Christian countries and people and of Christ’s Church.
 (Annals of Saint Bertin)

 So, Viking warlords wielded axe and power over the estuaries of the rivers Scheldt, Meuse, Rhine and Weser.
 Under authorization of the Frankish kingdoms of West Francia and Middle Francia.
 Well done.
 Can't say otherwise.